NATO shakes up Russia strategy over Ukraine crisis

 NATO leaders will also discuss the alliance's relationship with Russia, which officials say has been fundamentally changed by the Ukraine crisis.

-"Russia has basically violated very fundamental agreements on the basis of which we have constructed peace and security in Europe for the last two decades," the official, speaking on condition of anonymity, said.
+"Russia has basically violated very fundamental agreements on the basis of which we have constructed peace and security in Europe for the last two decades.
+So we have to now figure out what kind of relationship we can have with Russia," the official, speaking on condition of anonymity, said.

 NATO has already suspended cooperation with Moscow following its annexation of Ukraine's Crimea region.

+Obama stopped off in Estonia on his way to the summit in a symbolic show of support for the former Soviet republic, now a NATO member.

-What NATO leaders will agree to do to help Iraq combat Islamic State militants is less clear.
+What NATO leaders will agree to do to help Iraq combat Islamic State is less clear.